wookdev/wookdev.github.io/_posts/2014-12-14-new-iphone-and-ipad.md

 So.
 The ability to use my phone from home if I so choose.
 Or not supporting evil asshole corporations.
 Kind of an ugly choice.

-After a few years of shitty "service" on AT&amp;T's part, I am done.
+After a few years of shitty "service" on AT&T's part, I am done.
 I am on Verizon.
 I could have gone with Sprint, but I had an iPad Air 2 that I returned, and had it on Sprint for a while, and didn't have good coverage from home with them either.